 The Board of Directors of Sampo is responsible for ensuring that the Group's risks are properly managed and controlled.
-The Board of Directors of Sampo defines financial and capitalization targets for the subsidiaries and approves the Group level principles which steer the subsidiaries' activities.
+The Board of Directors of Sampo defines financial targets for the subsidiaries and approves the Group level principles which steer the subsidiaries' activities.
 The risk exposures and capitalization reports of the subsidiaries are consolidated at the Group level on a quarterly basis and reported to the Board and to the Audit Committee of Sampo.

-The reporting lines of different governing bodies at the Group level are described in the figure Risk Governance in Sampo Group.
+The reporting lines of different governing bodies at the Group level are described in the graph Risk Governance in Sampo Group.

 The Audit Committee is responsible, on behalf of the Board of Directors, for the preparation of Sampo Group's risk management principles and other related guidelines.
-The AC shall ensure that the operations are in compliance with these guidelines, control Sampo Group's risks and risk concentrations as well as control the quality and scope of risk management in the Group companies.
-The committee shall also monitor the implementation of risk policies, capitalization and the development of risks and profit.
-At least three members of the AC must be elected from members of the Board who do not hold management positions in Sampo Group and are independent of the company.
+The AC shall ensure that the operations are in compliance with these guidelines, control Sampo Group's risks and positions in Sampo Group and are independent of the company.
 The AC meets on a quarterly basis.

-The Group Chief Risk Officer ("CRO") is responsible for the appropriateness of risk management at the Group level.
-The CRO's responsibility is to monitor Sampo Group's aggregated risk exposure and coordinate and monitor company specific and the Group level risk management.
+The Group Chief Risk Officer ("CRO") is responsible for assuring the appropriateness of risk management at the Group level.
+The CRO's responsibility is to monitor